-- a sanction inconsistent with the severity of the violation; - procedural effort(s) that had a material impact on the fairness of the determination (the President is not to substitute his/her judgment on the merits for that of the Dean); or - the discovery of previously unavailable relevant information that could significantly impact the Dean's determination.
+- a sanction inconsistent with the severity of the violation; - procedural error(s) that had a material impact on the fairness of the determination (the President's and Vice President's judgment on the merits should not be substituted for that of Dean); or - the discovery of previously unavailable relevant information that could significantly impact the result of the Dean's determination.

 The appeal will be heard by the President and a Vice President not otherwise involved in the matter, as selected by the Title IX Coordinator.
-On appeal, the President and Vice President may uphold the original determination, remand the matter for either further consideration by the Dean of Faculty and/or investigation, or modify or reject the determination.
-The President and Vice President's decision is final.
-In the event the President and Vice President do not agree, the Title IX Coordinator will appoint another Vice President not involved in the matter to the panel.
+On appeal, the President and Vice President may uphold the original determination, remand the matter for either further consideration by the Dean of Faculty and/or Investigation Team, or modify or reject the determination.
+The President and Vice President's decision is final, subject to the rights of the parties to appeal any proceedings ordered on remand.
+In the event the President and Vice President do not agree, the Title IX Coordinator will appoint to the panel another Vice President not involved in the matter.

-C. When the Respondent is a Staff Member
+c.
+When the Respondent is a Staff Member

-In those cases, either party (but only the parties themselves) may appeal the determination of the Director of Human Resources and the Senior Staff Member by submitting a request for an appeal in writing within seven days of receiving notice of the determination to the Title IX Coordinator.
+Either party (but only the parties themselves) may appeal the determination of the Director of Human Resources and the Senior Staff Member by submitting a request for an appeal in writing within seven (7) days of receiving notice of the determination to the Title IX Coordinator.

 Acceptable grounds for an appeal are limited to:

-- a sanction inconsistent with the severity of the violation; - procedural effort(s) that had a material impact on the fairness of the determination (the President is not to substitute his/her judgment on the merits for that of the Director of Human Resources and Senior Staff Members); or - the discovery of previously unavailable relevant information that could significantly impact the result of the Director of Human Resources/Senior Staff Member's determination.
+- a sanction inconsistent with the severity of the violation; - procedural error(s) that had a material impact on the fairness of the determination (the President's and Vice President's judgment on the merits should not be substituted for that of the Director of Human Resources and Senior Staff Member); or - the discovery of previously unavailable relevant information that could significantly impact the result of the Director of Human Resources/Senior Staff Member's determination.

 The appeal will be heard by the President and a Vice President not otherwise involved in the matter, as selected by the Title IX Coordinator.
-On appeal, the President and Vice President may uphold the original determination, remand the matter for either further consideration by the Director of Human Resources and Senior Staff Member and/or investigation, or modify or reject the determination.
-The President and Vice President's decision is final.
-In the event the President and Vice President do not agree, the Title IX Coordinator will appoint another Vice President not involved in the matter to the panel.
+On appeal, the President and Vice President may uphold the original determination, remand the matter for either further consideration by the Director of Human Resources and Senior Staff Member and/or investigation team, or modify or reject the determination.
+The President and Vice President's decision is final, subject to the rights of the parties to appeal any proceedings ordered on remand.
+In the event the President and Vice President do not agree, the Title IX Coordinator will appoint to the panel another Vice President not involved in the matter.

-Article XIV.
+Article XIII.
 Guests and Non-College Community Members